chrfrantz/NetLogo-Extension-DBSCAN/README.md

 Syntax: `cluster-by-location` *agents-to-be-clustered* *minimum-members* *maximum-distance*

-Clusters a given agentset *agents-to-be-clustered* by proximity, requiring a minimum of *minimum-members* agents to constitute a cluster with a maximum distance *maximum-distance*.
+Clusters a given agentset *agents-to-be-clustered* by proximity, along with two hyperparameters required for the operation of DBSCAN:
+* *minimum-members*: a minimum number of agents to constitute a cluster, and
+* *maximum-distance*: the maximum permissible distance between agents within a cluster.

 The reporter returns a nested list of clustered agents.